Chathurangak90/Evokehub/README.md

 -
 ## 🚀 How to Run the Application
 -From end
-npm install       # Install Angular dependencies ng serve
+-npm install # Install Angular dependencies
+-ng serve

 Bcak end
 If you change the backend API port number, update the API URL in the Angular environment file: